Request an Appointment

 Active Assisted Programs can be utilized to regain end-range motion, and multi-angle isometrics can be utilized to increase joint stability and neuromuscular control within the entire available range of motion.
 Also, proprioception training can be utilized to enhance positional and motion control.

-Strength training with eccentric loading allows for targeted strengthening by isolating the eccentric mode beginning in slower speeds and progressing into deceleration training to mimic plyometric loading.
+Strength training with eccentric loading allows for targeted strengthening by isolating the eccentric mode beginning at slower speeds and progressing into deceleration training to mimic plyometric loading.

 Isotonic strengthening programs are available for various purposes.
 One is power training which is utilized to increase concentric explosiveness.
 Another is used to prepare patients for an independent gym program.
 Finally, dynamic isotonic control training includes the ability to load the concentric and eccentric motions at different torques and utilizes games and other programs as visual feedback to the patient.